 The British Federation of Women Graduates has limited funds to make awards to women undertaking their final year of postgraduate research.

-Graduates of a Scottish University holding a degree with first-class honours in any subject and intending to pursue three years of postgraduate research for a PhD degree can be considered for the award of a Carnegie Scholarship.
+Schoalrships are available to graduates of a Scottish University holding a degree with first-class honours in any subject and intending to pursue three years of postgraduate research for a PhD degree.

 Awards available to Scottish students undertaking a taught postgraduate degree in any subject area.